patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ---
 *What's coming next?*

-- Right now, I'm quite done with deployment process.
-What can be improve is to use **"Cloud Build"**, which will be focus later after DS, and DE parts.

-- Creating FastAPI script to deploy the model is the main focus at the moment.

-- The Demand Forecasting Model is not working successfully.
-So, it will be the main focus to improve the model performance after creating the API.

-- Churn Prediction Model is the next main focus after Demand Forecasting Model.
+- Productionalization of FastAPI together with ML solution as ML System enabling MLOps.

-- Extending to Redshift cluster is not fully finished yet, so I will continue to work on it and extend to Microsoft Azure after.
+- Extending to Redshift cluster is not fully finished, so I will continue to work on it and then extend to Microsoft Azure.

-- The ETL pipeline is not fully finished yet in the part of loading data to the local target Postgres database.
-So, I will add it after extending to Azure.
+- The ETL pipeline in the part of loading data to the local target Postgres database is not fully finished.

-- Price Analysis and Recommendation System are the next main focus after ETL pipeline.

-- Improving PowerBI Dashboard to analyze the business is the last main focus after Recommendation System.

-- *Note New Idea: Deploy Airflow on VM (selected one cloud provider) to schedule ETL Data Pipeline and Model Training.*
+- Recommendation System, Churn prediction Model, and Price Analysis.

 ---